rik-janssen/super-simple-site-offline-beta/readme.txt

 4. If you want a background image, no problem!
 Branding is really simple.

 == Changelog ==
+= 1.6 and 1.6.1=
+* Problem solved with open ended php files (gave errors at header level)
+* Problem solved with some style and image files.

 = 1.4 =
 * Some small fixes and new artwork